 • Access to patient records is regulated to ensure that they are used only to the extent necessary to enable the secretary or manager to perform their tasks for the proper functioning of the practice.
 In this regard, patients should understand that practice staff may have access to their records for:

 1. Typing referral letters to hospital consultants or allied health professionals.

-2. Sending scans images, referral letters and reports on to Global Diagnostics Ireland, who report our medical studies.
-Reports are carried out by fully qualified and accredited consultant radiologists through Global Diagnostics Ireland.
-Global Diagnostics is also a data processor for our company for the purpose of consultant radiologist report provision.
+2. Sending scans images, referral letters and reports on to Medica Ireland, who report our medical studies.
+Reports are carried out by fully qualified and accredited consultant radiologists through Medica Ireland.
+Medica Ireland is also a data processor for our company for the purpose of consultant radiologist report provision.

 3. Opening letters from hospitals and consultants.
 The letters could be appended to a patient’s paper file or scanned into their electronic patient record.